zig-republic/zig-republic/republic-bylaws.rst

 `````````````````````````````````````````
 Votes requiring a simple majority shall require a majority of those *present and voting*.
 Abstensions shall not effect the result of simple majority votes.
-Those votes requiring a supermajority shall require a two-thirds vote of all Senators.
+Those votes requiring a supermajority shall require a two-thirds vote of *all Senators*.
-Abstensions in this case shall be have the effect of a negative vote.
+Abstensions shall be have the effect of a negative vote in two-thirds votes.

 The Republic Forum
 ==================